python/mypy/docs/source/command_line.rst

   an error.
 This means ``if x`` and ``while x`` are disallowed when ``x`` has any type other than ``bool``.
 Instead use explicit checks like ``if x > 0`` or ``while x is not None``.

+- ``--strict`` mode enables all optional error checking flags.
+You can see the list of flags enabled by strict mode in the full ``mypy -h`` output.

 For the remaining flags you can read the full ``mypy -h`` output.